Dīn: Etymology

-Quranic studies scholar Mohsen Goudarzi has argued that in the Quran dīn means "worship", islām means "monotheism" and muslim means "monotheist".
-Until the 8th century, the term muslim was more inclusive, including anyone who was considered to be submitting to God (e.g. Christians and Jews), and the term mu'min was instead used to refer to believers in Islam as a distinct religion.
+Quranic studies scholar Mohsen Goudarzi has argued that in the Quran dīn means "worship", Islam means "monotheism" and muslim means "monotheist".
+Until the 8th century, the term muslim was more inclusive, including anyone who was considered to be submitting to God—e.g. Christians and Jews—and the term mu'min was instead used to refer to believers in Islam as a distinct religion.

 Use in Islam

-It has been said that the word Dīn appears in as many as 79 verses in the Qur'an, but because there is no exact English translation of the term, its precise definition has been the subject of some misunderstanding and disagreement.
-For instance, the term is often translated in parts of the Qur'an as "religion".
+It has been said that the word dīn appears in as many as 79 verses in the Quran, but because there is no exact English translation of the term, its precise definition has been the subject of some misunderstanding and disagreement.
+For instance, the term is often translated in parts of the Quran as "religion" in modern editions.
+Indeed, prior to the 20th century the English word "religion" did not have an equivalent term in Arabic and when comparing French and English translations from the 1600s and earlier Latin translations from the 12th century, "din" is usually translated as "law" across languages and times.

-Some Qur'anic scholars have translated Dīn in places as "faith".
+Some Quranic scholars have translated dīn in places as "faith".
 Others suggest that the term "has been used in various forms and meanings, e.g., system, power, supremacy, ascendancy, sovereignty or lordship, dominion, law, constitution, mastery, government, realm, decision, definite outcome, reward and punishment.
 On the other hand, this word is also used in the sense of obedience, submission and allegiance".

-In addition to the two broad usages referred to so far, of sovereignty on the one hand and submission on the other, others have noted that the term Dīn is also widely used in translations of the Qur'an in a third sense.
-Most famously in its opening chapter, al-Fātiḥah, the term is translated in almost all English translations as "judgment":
+In addition to the two broad usages referred to so far, of sovereignty on the one hand and submission on the other, others have noted that the term dīn is also widely used in translations of the Quran in a third sense.
+Most famously in its opening chapter, al-Fatihah, the term is translated in almost all English translations as "judgment":